Buddhism in Japan: Later Heian Period Buddhism (950–1185)

-Early and Middle Kamakura Buddhism (1185–1300)
+Kamakura Buddhism (1185–1333) - new schools of Buddhism

-The Kamakura period was a period of crisis in which the control of the country moved from the imperial aristocracy to the samurai.
+The Kamakura period (1185–1333) was a period of crisis in which the control of the country moved from the imperial aristocracy to the samurai.
 In 1185 the Kamakura shogunate was established at Kamakura.

 This period saw the development of new Buddhist lineages or schools which have been called "Kamakura Buddhism" and "New Buddhism".
 All of the major founders of these new lineages were ex-Tendai monks who had trained at Mt.
 Hiei and had studied the exoteric and esoteric systems of Tendai Buddhism.
 During the Kamakura period, these new schools did not gain as much prominence as the older lineages, with the possible exception of the highly influential Rinzai Zen school.

+Among the founders of the forty-six sects in Japanese Zen, sixteen were Chinese masters, fifteen were Japanese masters who traveled to China during the reign of the Song dynasty, and another fifteen were Japanese masters who visited China during the reign of the Yuan dynasty.

 The new schools include Pure Land lineages like Hōnen's (1133–1212) Jōdo shū and Shinran's (1173–1263) Jōdo Shinshū, both of which focused on the practice of chanting the name of Amida Buddha.
 These new Pure Land schools both believed that Japan had entered the era of the decline of the Dharma (mappō) and that therefore other Buddhist practices were not useful.
 The only means to liberation was now the faithful chanting of the nembutsu.
 This view was critiqued by more traditional figures such as Myō'e (1173–1232).